TudorBalan/SmartJML/README.md

 # SmartJML

-A SmartML to Java Card and SmartJML to JML translator.
+This repository houses a SmartML to Java Card and SmartJML to JML translator.

 A valid .sl file will automatically be translated to a valid .java file after being put into the /sources/ directory and running the main method located within Main.java.